aTechGuide/FileSystem/README.md

 # File System in Scala

 Emulating a File System in Scala.
-It has support for following Commands
+It supports following Commands
--
+- **mkdir**: For creating new Directory
+- **ls**: For displaying the contents of current Directory

 ## References
 - [Rock the jvm scala for beginners](https://www.udemy.com/rock-the-jvm-scala-for-beginners/)